Athlmyn/InventoryManagement.ConsoleApp/README.md

 4. **Adjust Inventory:** The inventory quantity for a product can be adjusted, with the current quantity being displayed before adjustment.

+5. **View Products:** Displays a list of all products available and their name, description and price.

-5. **View Inventory:** Displays a list of all products in the inventory along with their quantities.
+6. **View Inventory:** Displays a list of all products in the inventory along with their quantities.

 ## Principles & Design Patterns